 7-Eleven RENEW™ supports and invests in the following certified projects designed to reduce your tailpipe emissions every time you fill up at participating 7-Eleven location.
 These important projects, designed to pull carbon dioxide out of the atmosphere, are both located in our communities and across the world.

-Hoyt Arboretum Cleanup, Portland, Oregon – Hoyt Arboretum and Friends
+Hoyt Arboretum Cleanup, Portland, OR – Hoyt Arboretum and Friends

 Bayfield County, WA – Arbor Day Foundation Project